email: roadarch@outlook.com

 This wood carving seems to represent a Prospector.
 This unidentified statue is located in a parking lot.
 It appears that he held a pan which has broken off.
 This photo is from 2015.
 The statue was gone by 2017.
 For more, see this website.

 This Atlas statue was installed on the roof of Orezona Building & Roofing Co. sometime between 2012 and 2015.
 This photo is from 2016.
-This statue is missing his globe.
+This statue was missing his globe.
+By 2025, this statue was gone.
 These statues were mass-produced and originally installed at Jack LaLanne Fitness Centers.
-There are still about a dozen of these statues on display around the country including these in California. [map]
+There are still about a dozen of these statues on display around the country including these in California.

 Caveman